gator1/multinode-ceph-vagrant/README.md

 # Multinode Ceph on Vagrant

-This workshop walks users through setting up a 3-node [Ceph](http://ceph.com) cluster and mounting a block device, using a CephFS mount, and storing a blob oject.
+This workshop walks users through setting up an 8-node [Ceph](http://ceph.com) cluster and mounting a block device, using a CephFS mount, and storing a blob object.
+Jepsen test is conducted for ceph on the three osd nodes, osd-1 ..
+3

 It follows the following Ceph user guides: